 - It is expected that there be an opportunity for representation from the broader community.

-- If there are fewer than five (5) parents or guardians in attendance or if an establishment meeting is not successful in establishing a School Council, a principal may establish and advisory committee for that year.
+- If there are fewer than five (5) parents or guardians in attendance or if an establishment meeting is not successful in establishing a School Council, a principal may establish an advisory committee to carry out one or more duties or functions of a school council in the interim until a school council is established.

 - The central focus of the School Council must be the desire to create a stronger learning environment for the students.